grafana/grafana/contribute/style-guides/documentation-style-guide.md

 #### Cautions

-Cautions warn the user that they should proceed with caution.
+Cautions warn the user to proceed with caution.
 Use cautions to emphasize the potential downside of a course of action.

 > **Caution:** If you turn off authentication requirements, then anyone can access your Grafana instance.
 This poses a considerable security risk.